 We'll discuss the mechanics of transaction retries in Chapter 6.

-<<ForUpdateExample>> illustrates two FOR UPDATE statement executing concurrently.
+<<ForUpdateExample>> illustrates two FOR UPDATE statements executing concurrently.
 The first FOR UPDATE holds locks on the affected rows, preventing the second session from obtaining those locks until the first session completes its transaction.

 [[ForUpdateExample]]